JunyiZhou-Conny/PediatricSavior/README.md

 - **Conversation Initialization and Reset**: Provides functionality to reset the chat to a clean state and reinitialize the conversation.
 It gives users the ability to clear the conversation history manually.
 This can be particularly useful if the conversation becomes too cluttered or if the user wants to start over with different inquiries.
   - **Reflecting Updates**: If updates are made to the instruction text in the "Instruction Editor" section, resetting the chat is essential to allow these updates to be reflected in the conversation without needing to refresh the entire page or restart the application.
 - **Saving Chat History**: A 'Save' button is integrated into the chat interface, enabling users to manually save the current state of the chat history—whether complete or incomplete—into the backend database at any point during the interaction, associating it with the user's participant ID.
-  - **Future Improvements**: Future development might focus on how the users retrieve not-yet-completed conversations and resume without losing context at a later time, which is especially useful in complex query scenarios or when interruptions occur during the interaction.
+  - **Continued Development (for developers)**: Future development might focus on how the users retrieve not-yet-completed conversations and resume without losing context at a later time, which is especially useful in complex query scenarios or when interruptions occur during the interaction.
 Additionally, both complete and incomplete saved conversations might be leveraged as a dataset for training the chatbot, enhancing its response accuracy and contextual understanding.
 - **Automatic Scrolling and Session Storage**: Implements automatic scrolling to the latest messages and stores the conversation history in session storage to preserve chat state across page reloads.

 #### Effects and Refs